 Part II: Agencies and Organisations in Delivery, Policy and Practice

 8 National Agencies and Key Charities

 11 Sub Regional Agencies: The Active Partnerships in a UK Context

 16 The Sport-for-Development Sector: A Role in Social Justice?

 18 Where Next for Sport Development in the UK?

 19 New Policy Pressures and New Delivery Models in Unstable Times

-Chris Mackintosh is Senior Lecturer in Sport Development at the Department for Sport and Exercise Sciences at Manchester Metropolitan University, UK.
-He is Chair and Founder of the United Kingdom Sport Development Network (UKSDN) and currently has research interests in public policy of sport, development and delivery systems in national governing bodies, local government and the role of the voluntary sector.
-He has advised the Tokyo 2020 Olympics, Department of Digital, Culture Media and Sport (DCMS), Sport England, Sport Scotland, the Sport and Recreation Alliance and undertaken over 100 industry facing research projects.
+Chris Mackintosh is a Senior Lecturer in Sport Development at the Department for Sport and Exercise Sciences at Manchester Metropolitan University, UK.
+He is Chair and Founder of the United Kingdom Sport Development Network (UKSDN) and currently has research interests in public policy of sport, development, and delivery systems in national governing bodies, local government, and the role of the voluntary sector.
+He has advised the Tokyo 2020 Olympics, Department of Digital, Culture, Media and Sport (DCMS), Sport England, Sport Scotland, the Sport and Recreation Alliance, and undertaken over 100 industry-facing research projects.